Aaron Wheeler (basketball): Greensboro Swarm (2022)

 After going undrafted in the 2022 NBA draft, Wheeler signed a summer league contract with the Miami Heat.
 After the 2022 NBA Summer League, Wheeler failed to make an NBA roster.
 On October 22, 2022, Wheeler was drafted with the third overall pick in the 2022 NBA G League draft.
 On December 14, 2022, Wheeler was waived.

-Windy City Bulls (2022–present)
+Windy City Bulls (2022–2023)

 On December 23, 2022, Wheeler signed a contract to join the Windy City Bulls.

+Rayos de Hermosillo (2023)

+On April 25, 2023, Wheeler signed with the Rayos de Hermosillo of the Circuito de Baloncesto de la Costa del Pacífico.
+Hermosillo ended the season as runners-up, losing to Astros de Jalisco in the CIBACOPA finals.

+BK Patrioti Levice (2023–2024)

+On September 1, 2023, Wheeler signed with BK Patrioti Levice of the Slovak Basketball League (SBL).
+In his only season with Levice, they won both the SBL Championship and the Slovak Basketball Cup.
+At the conclusion of the season, Wheeler was awarded SBL MVP, SBL Finals MVP, and SBL Import Player of the Year.

+Cholet Basket (2024–2025)

+On June 10, 2024, Wheeler signed with Cholet Basket of LNB Pro A.

 Personal life

 Wheeler is the son of Michelle and William Wheeler Jr. His father was a college basketball standout at Manhattan, scoring 1,278 points in just two years and subsequently being named to the Manhattan College Hall of Fame.
 His brother, Brandon Wheeler, played college basketball at Bentley University.
 His uncle, Ken Wheeler, played college basketball at Yale.